 General Course Information

-Course Code AGRIBUS 2520WT Course Agribusiness II Coordinating Unit School of Agriculture, Food and Wine Term Semester 2 Level Undergraduate Location/s Waite Campus Units 3 Contact Up to 5 hours per week Assumed Knowledge AGRIC 1510WT & AGRIC 1520WT Course Description This course provides a perspective and understanding of the key components of Agricultural Business management, with a focus on the management tools used to measure business performance.
+Course Code AGRIBUS 2520WT Course Agribusiness II Coordinating Unit Agricultural Science Term Semester 2 Level Undergraduate Location/s Waite Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge AGRIC 1510WT and AGRIC 1520WT Course Description This course provides a perspective and understanding of the key components of Agricultural Business management, with a focus on the management tools used to measure business performance.
 There will be an emphasis on evaluating farm businesses incorporating financial, marketing, production and human resource management tools, decision making techniques, technology adoption and management of risk.